 Cove.tool Assumptions (all engineering inputs can be easily edited by the user):

-- Referring to the PNNL prototype models, the wood framed walls with attic roof is assumed for small office building and steel framed walls with insulation entirely above deck is assumed for all other commercial building types in cove.tool.
+Referring to the PNNL prototype models, the wood framed walls with the attic roof are assumed for a small office building and steel framed walls with insulation entirely above deck are assumed for all other commercial building types in cove.tool.

 Find out more about NYCECC here.